withaspark/dotdock/README.md

 Removes a file from the managed configuration files.

 `save [FILE]`<br>
-Shows the change status of the managed configuration file repository.
+Saves the current state of a managed configuration file to the file repository.

 `s|status`<br>
 Shows the change status of the managed configuration file repository.